artnikitin/finance/README.md

 ## Usage

 Register and login as a new user.
 Check for stock prices in quote.
 Be sure to use stock symbols as GOOG, APPL, FB, NFLX etc. Buy and sell stocks through the links.
+View transactions on history page.

 Portfolio has yield counter in %:

 ![Alt text](examples/finance_portfolio.jpeg?raw=true)